jtbonhomme/terraform-ansible-docker/README.md

 * aws-region: region of the AWS instance (for example "eu-west-1")
 * tag-name: name of the instance
 * tag-cpaccount: another tag (if you don't need it, remove it from terraform .tf)
-* master-count: number of master instances you want to create
-* node-count: number of nodes instances you want to create
 * aws-ssh-key: Path to your private key (variable named key-pair) you attached to the instances.

 ### Ansible configuration